-The school has a cellar which should not be entered without permission from the Headteacher.
-The key is kept with the Headteacher and all visits to the cellar are supervised by a member of the leadership team.
+The school has a storage space underneath the stage which should not be entered without permission from the Headteacher.
+The key is kept with the Headteacher/Caretaker.

 The school has an up to date asbestos management plan (which is kept in the main office at all times) and access to these areas is subject to the conditions of the plan.
+All internal areas and walls are reported to be clear of asbestos, however the external walls were not fully checked during the refurbishment and so work on these would necessitate an appropriate test each time.